behaviour therapy explained: key approaches & benefits

 Common Techniques Used in Behaviour Therapy

-Some of the most common behavioral therapy techniques include exposure therapy and its variant, systematic desensitization.
-Others are behavioral activation, which is great for boosting mood, and a range of relaxation techniques.
+Some of the most common behavioural therapy techniques include exposure therapy and its variant, systematic desensitization.
+Others are behavioural activation, which is great for boosting mood, and a range of relaxation techniques.
 Let's explore how these powerful tools work in practice.

 Exposure Therapy and Systematic Desensitization